First Input Delay (FID) measures the delay between a user’s first interaction and the moment the browser can respond.

 A page might become interactive at any moment.
 But users can click or tap on the screen way before that.
 This is where TTI falls short.

-Users don’t care if a page became interactive in 6, 7, or 8 seconds.
+Users don’t care if a page becomes interactive in 6, 7, or 8 seconds.
 They care if a page was interactive when they needed it to be.
 That’s why FID fills the gap left by TTI.

 You can quickly check your FID with Google’s PageSpeed Insights.
 It’s one of the first things you see in the “Field Data” report.

 You can also use the Core Web Vitals report in Google Search Console (GSC).
-Open GSC and click on “Core Web Vitals” from the “Enhancements” menu.
+Open GSC and click on “Core Web Vitals” from the “Experience” menu.
 After that, you can select from the “Mobile” or “Desktop” reports.

 From there, the report shows you all of the pages that have similar issues, like a long FID.